Music of Mexico: Operas

-The first opera by a Mexican-born composer was Manuel de Zumaya's La Parténope, performed in 1711 before a private audience in the Viceroy's Palace in Mexico City.
-However, the first Mexican composer to have his operas publicly staged was Manuel Arenzana, the maestro de capilla at Puebla Cathedral from 1792 to 1821.
-He is known to have written at least two works performed during the 1805-06 season at the Teatro Coliseo in Mexico City — El extrangero and Los dos ribales en amore.
-Both were short comic pieces.
-The first Mexican opera seria was Paniagua's Catalina de Guisa (composed in 1845 and premiered in 1859).
-With its story about the Huguenots in France and an Italian libretto by Felice Romani, contemporary critics noted that the only thing Mexican about it was the composer.
+Opera in Mexico has a rich tradition that reflects a unique blend of European operatic forms and indigenous Mexican themes, supported by numerous internationally acclaimed singers and composers.
+The genre’s roots trace back to the colonial period, with the earliest operatic work by a Mexican-born composer being Manuel de Zumaya's La Parténope, performed in 1711 before a private audience at the Viceroy’s Palace in Mexico City.
+However, the first Mexican composer to have his operas publicly staged was Manuel Arenzana, who served as maestro de capilla at Puebla Cathedral from 1792 to 1821.
+He composed at least two short comic operas, El extrangero and Los dos ribales en amore, which were performed during the 1805–06 season at the Teatro Coliseo in Mexico City.
+The first Mexican opera seria was Cenobio Paniagua's Catalina de Guisa (composed in 1845, premiered in 1859), which, despite its French Huguenot storyline and Italian libretto by Felice Romani, was noted for being Mexican only in the identity of its composer.
+While European, especially Italian opera, traditions initially dominated Mexican operatic style and repertoire, elements of Mexican nationalism began to emerge by the late 19th century.
+Aniceto Ortega del Villar’s 1871 opera Guatimotzin romanticized the defense of Mexico by its last Aztec ruler, Cuauhtémoc.
+Later works, such as Miguel Bernal Jiménez’s 1941 Tata Vasco, which is based on the life of Vasco de Quiroga, incorporated native melodies into their scores.

-Although the traditions of European opera and especially Italian opera had initially dominated the Mexican music conservatory and strongly influenced native opera composers (in both style and subject matter), elements of Mexican nationalism had already appeared by the latter part of the 19th century with operas such as Aniceto Ortega del Villar's 1871 Guatimotzin, a romanticised account of the defense of Mexico by its last Aztec ruler, Cuauhtémoc.
-Later works such as Miguel Bernal Jiménez's 1941 Tata Vasco (based on the life of Vasco de Quiroga, the first bishop of Michoacán) incorporated native melodies into the score. Ángela Peralta was an operatic soprano of international fame, known in Europe as "The Mexican Nightingale", who sang in the premieres of operas by Paniagua, Morales, and Ortega del Villar.
-Mexican tenors include Rolando Villazon, Ramón Vargas, Francisco Araiza, Arturo Chacón Cruz, Fernando de la Mora, Javier Camarena, José Mojica, José Sosa Esquivel, and Alfonso Ortiz Tirado.
-Mexican soprano include Marta Domingo, Maria Katzarava, Irma González, Olivia Gorra, Irasema Terrazas, and singer Susana Zabaleta.
+Among Mexico’s earliest internationally renowned opera singers was Ángela Peralta (1845–1883), famously known as the "Mexican Nightingale."
+She achieved widespread acclaim throughout Europe and Latin America and took part in the premieres of operas by Paniagua, Morales, and Ortega del Villar.
+The 20th century brought further prominence to Mexican opera with key figures such as soprano Irma González, celebrated for her interpretations of both European classics and Mexican compositions.
+Contemporary Mexican tenors include Rolando Villazón, Javier Camarena, Ramón Vargas, Francisco Araiza, Arturo Chacón Cruz, Fernando de la Mora, José Mojica, José Sosa Esquivel, and Alfonso Ortiz Tirado.
+Notable Mexican sopranos include Maria Katzarava, Sofía Cancino de Cuevas, Gilda Cruz-Romo, Marta Domingo, Susana Zabaleta, Olivia Gorra, Irasema Terrazas, and Violeta Dávalos.

-Spanish opera singer, conductor and arts administrator Plácido Domingo (in the 1990s part of The Three Tenors), started his career in Mexico and continued to do charitable work and presentations in Mexico.
+Though born in Madrid, Spain, Plácido Domingo began his career in Mexico and has maintained strong ties to the country’s musical community.
+His work as a tenor, conductor, and arts administrator has significantly elevated Mexico’s operatic profile on the international stage.
+Plácido Domingo Jr., son of the famed tenor Plácido Domingo, is a notable Mexican singer and songwriter, though he has not pursued a career in opera like his father and mother.
+Mexico City remains the cultural center of opera in Mexico.
+Venues such as the Palacio de Bellas Artes and the National Opera Company continue to present a diverse repertoire of European classics alongside Mexican compositions.
+These institutions nurture a vibrant operatic scene that blends Mexico’s indigenous heritage with European traditions, fostering a distinctive national operatic identity.